 It is unclear if or when this complex issue will be resolved by Congress or the courts.
 In the meantime, the debate between advocates for less immigration, and immigrant and civil rights advocates continues in full force.

-For more information about access to counsel in immigration court or to schedule a free consultation about your removal case, please call the immigration attorneys at the Law Offices of Azita M. Mojarad, P.C. at (312) 641-0771.
+For more information about access to counsel in immigration court or to schedule a consultation about your removal case, please call the immigration attorneys at the Law Offices of Azita M. Mojarad, P.C. at (312) 641-0771.